zamronypj/fano-cli/README.md

 $ fanocli --create-project=test-fano
 ```

 This command line options creates Git repository and initial commit for you  automatically.
-This behavior may cause problem if you already create remote repository and try to merge local repository with remote one.
-Git may refuses
-to merge because they have unrelated commit histories.
+This behavior may cause problem if you already create remote repository with commit and try to merge local repository with remote one.
+Git may refuses to merge when they have unrelated commit histories.

 To workaround this problem, you can run `git merge` with option `--allow-unrelated-histories` or create project directory without creating initial commit or create project directory structure without
 Git repository.